 Contact us to discuss how I can help you prepare or respond to an emergency.

 Materials used to create and print your work have a huge influence on its long-term preservation.
 Indeed, some contemporary materials are more stable than others.
 For instance, inkjet printing papers are not all made the same, and the different ink and paper combinations have various stabilities over time.
-Some choices at the creation and printing stages can be made to prevent damages linked to inherently unstable materials.
+Proper choices at the creation and printing stages can prevent damage linked to inherently unstable materials.

-The environment in which the photograph is preserved and the materials in contact with your photograph can react and damage it.
-Thus, carefully mounting, mating, framing and exhibiting your work is important for its long-term preservation.
+The environment in which the photograph is preserved, and the materials in contact with your photograph, can actively damage it.
+Thus, carefully mounting, matting, framing and exhibiting your work is important for its long-term preservation.